Saturday, March 11, 2023

 HeidiSQL

 According to my experience, in most cases you wouldn't create the schema from scratch or top of your head.
 You either have a specs, data model or old version of the system.
-So the next logical step was to create a parser for QElem names pasted from a Clipboard.
+The next logical step was to create a parser for QElem names pasted from a Clipboard.

 To work even better I implemented a guessing of a proper data type, so elem with "is_" prefix probably is a boolean, if it has "date" in the name, it's often a date (duh!) and so on.
 This worked nice, but it wasn't impressive.
 And I had an idea for a long time, that would fit nicely in here.